NVDARemote/NVDARemote/readme.md

 To end a remote session, do the following:

 1. On the controlling computer, press F11 to stop controlling the remote machine.
 You should hear or read the message: "Controlling local machine."
 If you instead hear or read a message that you are controlling the remote machine, press F11 once more.
 2. Access the NVDA menu, then Tools, Remote, and press Enter on Disconnect.
+Alternatively, you can press NVDA+alt+page down to directly disconnect from a remote session.

 ## Push clipboard
 The Push clipboard option in the remote menu allows you to push text from your clipboard.